babacoders/openusm/docs/bios-token.md

 ## What does this script do?

 This script will create as many Docker containers based on number of systems.
-It means that for every iDRAC IP address, a Docker container will be spun up which does BIOS token change, which is automatically handled by Lifecycle controller and gets rebooted automatically.
-PLEASE NOTE THAT NO MANUAL REBOOT IS REQUIRED.
+It means that for every iDRAC IP address, a Docker container will be spun up which does BIOS token change automatically.
+PLEASE NOTE THAT NO MANUAL REBOOT IS REQUIRED as LC automaticaly handle the job and rebooting the system.